Apple’s pushed a new iOS 14.5.1 update to iPhone users and the point upgrade has an important change on board.

 iOS 14.5.1 Problems

 iOS 14.5.1 is causing problems for some iPhone users.
-Some problems are brand new, others have carried over from older versions of iOS 14.
+Some of these problems are brand new, others have carried over from older versions of iOS 14.

 The current list of iOS 14 issues includes installation problems, lag, Exchange issues, problems with first and third-party apps, hotspot problems, severe battery drain, touchscreen issues, issues with Touch ID and Face ID, green tint issues on the iPhone 12, random stuttering, charging issues, and various other bugs/performance issues.